 An American journalist in search of his family roots provides an intimate look behind the scenes in Iran.
 He meets Iranians on the train between two cities: Yazd and Isfahan.
 He finds how ancient traditions and today’s religious government are fostering tension among Iranians, expressed carefully in quiet conversations.
 This audio story takes you with him on his journey through Iran.

 Venice, Italy stood for a thousand years as a gateway between the Islamic world and the West.
 During this time the city-state was determined to maintain trade with Muslims.
 Even after defeating the Turks in the Battle of Lepanto in 1571, Venice continued to trade with the Ottomans.
 It kept commercial links with the Islamic world, often blurring the lines between the arts and cultures of east and west.
 A museum exhibit in Venice is highlighted in this story, and describes the history of that relationship.
-Listen to hear more about the mutual influences that Venice and the Islamic world had on one another, and what those influences might teach us today.
+Listen to learn more about the mutual influences that Venice and the Islamic world had on one another, and what those influences might teach us today.

 The United States declared war on Afghanistan in response to the terrorist attacks of September 11, 2001.
 But Afghanistan had already been a troubled and war torn country for many, many years.
 In 1996, the Taliban seized control of the country, imposing strict rule over all of its citizens.
-This story focuses on how the strict rules of society in Afghanistan continue to affect its people--especially children and girls.
-Listen to this interview with the author of “The Kids of Kabul” and learn more about the challenges faced by Afghan children and women, especially in the area of education.
+This story focuses on how the strict rules of society in Afghanistan continue to affect its people – especially children and girls.
+Listen to this interview with the author of The Kids of Kabul and learn more about the challenges faced by Afghan children and women, especially in the area of education.

 Young Muslim Americans are learning about the life of Muhammad, the seventh century prophet who founded Islam, through a series of lectures called "Portrait of a Prophet."
 The course, held at mosques across the country, aims to teach Muslims what the prophet was like as a person, including how he treated others, what he liked to eat—even how he wore his hair.
-Listen to the story to learn about why the classes have been a big hit in Muslim American communities.
+Listen to the story to learn about why the classes have been popular in Muslim American communities.